 There are thousands of web hosting services available, offering services that are free with limited options or expensive and meant for specialized business.
 The option you choose would depend on your financial clout as well as the purpose of your website.
 Before signing up for a web host, know what kind of server your business needs – as there are a number of web hosting services available.
 Here are some web hosting options:

 This type of hosting service is best for beginners who need to host a website but don’t possess the skills to build one.
-The website building service provides an online browser-based interface to create the website and host it too, without any additional set-up.
+At most the beginner will have to look at tutorials here or in the website builder’s documentation to understand each component they are assembling.
+Most website building services provides an online browser-based interface to create the website and host it too, without much need for additional set-up.

 In this scenario, more than one website owner shares the server.
 This includes sharing not only the physical server but also the software applications.
 The benefits of shared hosting are that it is affordable as many website owners get to share the cost of operating the server.
 The downside, however, is that it slows down the services.